Akashjalil22/Tennis-probabilities/README.md

 # Memoization for recursion functions
-We use a memo (a dictionary) to store probabilities already calculated as this will speed up the recursions used to calculate the probabilities
+We use a memo (a dictionary) to store probabilities already calculated as this will speed up the recursions used to calculate the probabilities.

+# Update on memoization
+The probabilites_of_tennis_new file contains a different, but more pythonic, way of implementing memoization by using the lru_cache function as a decorator for the different probability calculations.